 In rare cases, surgery may be needed to reattach the ligament to the bone or remove a loose bone fragment.

 Year round physical fitness and conditioning keeps your athlete healthy and strong, and can help prevent Little League elbow.
 It is recommended that young throwing athletes should have at least 3 to 6 months of “active rest” where they do not throw, but are able to play other sports.
 This gives their arms time to rest and recover.

 Other tips for preventing Little League elbow:

-- Have player’s warmup with throws that are less than maximum effort and having them pitch with less than maximum throws.
+- Have player’s warmup with throws that are less than maximum effort and have them pitch with less than maximum throws.

 - High demand throwing position players should rest from throwing for 24 to 48 hours after a practice or game.

 - Athletes should be encouraged to avoid pitching though pain and they should not be allowed to throw again until they are pain-free.
-Do not allow your child to pitch on consecutive days or pitching on multiple teams with overlapping seasons.
-Studies have shown a direct link between elbow pain, and the number of pitches as well as the number of games in which a young player throws.
-There are established guidelines for youth baseball, which include limiting the number of pitches and type of pitches thrown, according to age.
+Do not allow your child to pitch on consecutive days or pitch on multiple teams with overlapping seasons.
+Studies have shown a direct link between elbow pain and the number of pitches as well as the number of games in which a young player throws.
+Established guidelines for youth baseball include limiting the number of pitches and type of pitches thrown according to age.
 Make sure your child is learning and practicing good throwing and pitching techniques.
 Poor body mechanics can lead to injury.

 - Have young athletes avoid throwing curve balls and sliders until after puberty, when the growth plate in the elbow is fused with the bone.
 These types of pitches appear to cause the most stress to the shoulder and elbow and so they are not recommended until the athlete is older.